nhsuk/sexual-health-information-etl/README.md

 The output JSON will be an array of objects in the format shown in the [Sample SHIS Data](sample-shis-data.json) file.
 Most of the fields are self-explanatory, the three that require further explanation are `id`, `location`, and `venueType`.

 `id` is only used internally.
-This is the Serco ID retrieved from Syndication with the filename prefixed to avoid collisions, i.e. `shis-data-19595086`.
+This is an ID retrieved from Syndication with the filename prefixed to avoid collisions, i.e. `shis-data-19595086`.
-The Serco ID for a record may change when data is updated.
+The ID for a record may change when data is updated.

 Location is in [GeoJSON](http://geojson.org/) format.